thoughtworksarts/thoughtworksarts.github.io/app/_projects/freeicecream-network.markdown

    alt='A flyer montage with grinning faces, ice creams and a cartoon tongue licking an ice cream, overlaid with a computer mouse icon and on-screen windows, with the word SALE in all capital letters' caption='Flyer image for the premiere' %}

-These interactions lead to a distributed decision-making process, triggering videos and events during the performance.
+These interactions led to a distributed decision-making process, triggering videos and events during the performance.
 The emergent events were defined by a changing set of system-wide modes, each of which introduced new interactive logics between performers, robots, and participants.

 The performance revolves around consumer/audience driven enthusiasm for “free ice cream” (and other "free" products and services).
 Audiences are able to simultaneously engage with an interactive hybrid network that underpins the performance.
 Audiences receive “free” ice cream as a reward for participation.